-The long-term stability of the Antarctic Zone is striking: this is the only LME with no warming over 50 years.
-And yet, the lack of SST warming may be just an appearance because of the perennial sea ice cover in the near-coastal zone where the Antarctic LME is largely located.
-This LME was excluded from the analysis since the near-coastal zone is covered by drifting sea ice, landfast ice, and icebergs almost year round; therefore SST data here are deemed severely contaminated by the presence of ice.
+The relatively slow warming of the Antarctic Zone may be just an appearance because of the masking effect of the perennial sea ice cover in the near-coastal zone where the Antarctic LME is largely located.
+This LME was excluded from the analysis since the near-coastal zone is covered by drifting sea ice, landfast ice, and icebergs almost year round; therefore, the SST data from the Antarctic LME are deemed severely contaminated by the presence of ice and therefore less reliable than elsewhere.

 Figure XVIII-57.2.
 Antarctic LME annual mean SST (left) and SST anomalies (right), 1957-2006, based on Hadley climatology.
-After Belkin (2008).
+After Belkin (2009).